 10 am: Next stop -- Brooklyn Museum

 @GALLIVANT_GRAM ON INSTAGRAM

-Upon looking at the immense building and its nineteenth-century Beaux-Arts facade, it’s no surprise to learn that the Brooklyn Museum (pictured) is one of the oldest and largest museums in the United States.
+Upon looking at the immense building and its 19th-century Beaux-Arts facade, it’s no surprise to learn that the Brooklyn Museum (pictured) is one of the oldest and largest museums in the United States.
 Winning an “Excellence in Design” award for its Schapiro Wing and Cantor Auditorium, the museum draws in visitors with its impressive architecture as much as the exhibitions on display.
 Take in more visual splendor next door at Brooklyn Botanic Garden, home to 52 acres of gardens, conservatories, and seasonal blooms.
 For both Brooklyn Museum and Brooklyn Botanic Garden, advance tickets are recommended.
-As of October 29, 2021, all tickets to Brooklyn Museum are timed, with entry permitted every 15 minutes.
+All tickets to Brooklyn Museum are timed, with entry permitted every 15 minutes.

 1 pm: Lunch in Little Caribbean